CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

 ### Task 1: Review and assign licenses for device management

+In this task you will review the available licenses in the Microsoft 365 admin center and assign the required Intune-related licenses to a user.

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd** and close **Server Manager**.

 2. On the taskbar select **Microsoft Edge**, in the address bar type **https://admin.microsoft.com**, and then press **Enter**.